 (c) Exceptions.
-The Accessway standard does not apply to the following: (i) Where a bridge or culvert would be necessary to span a designated greenway or wetland to provide a connection, the City may limit the number and location of accessways to reduce the impact on the greenway or wetland; and (ii) Accessways to undeveloped parcels or undeveloped transit facilities need not be constructed at the time the subject property is developed.
-In such cases the applicant for development must enter into a written agreement with the City guaranteeing future performance by the applicant and any successors in interest of the property being developed.
+The Accessway standard does not apply to the following:

+(i) Where a bridge or culvert would be necessary to span a designated greenway or wetland to provide a connection, the City may limit the number and location of accessways to reduce the impact on the greenway or wetland; and

+(ii) Accessways to undeveloped parcels or undeveloped transit facilities need not be constructed at the time the subject property is developed.
+In such cases the applicant for development must enter into a written agreement with the City guaranteeing future performance by the applicant and any successors in interest of the property being developed to construct an accessway when the adjacent undeveloped parcel is developed.
 The agreement recorded is subject to the City's review and approval.